evothings/cordova-ble/README.md

 ## Documentation

+The [BLE API Guide](http://evothings.com/doc/tutorials/evothings-ble-api-guide.html) contains step-by-step instructions for how to scan and connect to BLE devices.

 Reference documentation is available as jsdoc comments in the [ble.js](https://github.com/evothings/cordova-ble/blob/master/ble.js) source file.

 To build the documentation using [jsdoc](https://github.com/jsdoc3/jsdoc), run this command: